THIS JUST IN: Linda Rice is now a Cover Girl !

 THIS JUST IN:

 Trainer Bruce N. Levine, 58, is a native New Yorker, born in NYC and raised on Long Island; he currently resides in Glen Cove, NY, with his charming wife Debra.
 A 1977 Graduate of the University of Miami, Bruce has a BA Degree in Business Administration, which no doubt helps him manage his various racing stables.
 He played the horses as a teenager and broke in soon afterward under the tutelage of Johnny Campo, who ran one of the circuit's most powerful stables in the mid-1970s.
 "I always came to the track to play the horses.
 That was my biggest hobby", Bruce adds.
 "Eventually, I found my way to the backstretch and started walking hots.
 I guess that's the way a lot of trainers get started."
 Levine saddled his first winner at Aqueduct in 1979 and counts 26 graded stakes wins among his victories, including his first Grade 1 with the New York-bred sprinter Bustin Stones in the 2008 Carter Handicap.
 Learning from the ground up, Levine has amassed over 4,480 in-the-money placings, with the majority of his 9,300 runners competing on the tough NYRA circuit.
 Long known for his consistency and success since the early 1980s primarily on the New York circuit, 2008 marked his best year ever: Levine ranked 8th nationally in number of races won and 16th nationally in purse money won.
 Levine's 751 runners posted 188 wins, 126 seconds and 104 thirds for purse earnings of $6,561,285 and a 56% in-the-money average.
 Bruce Levine also won the Monmouth Park training title 2009 and 2008; he also garnered the trainer title at the 2007 and 2009 Meadowlands meet.
 Levine has about 75 horses in training, split nearly equally between New York and New Jersey, and he believes the two-headed monster approach gives him an edge.
 "I think running two divisions gives me a lot of flexibility and helps my hand," said Levine, who spends the bulk of his time in New York with occasional trips to New Jersey, primarily to oversee training.
 "We have a very good crew, and with two divisions we can find the right spots for the right stock.
 You try to watch races, replays, and scout other trainers and their moves - it's like playing cards and you just try to evaluate who has what.
 You need to then evaluate your hand properly and play it out the right way - having good owners and getting horses at the right levels helps.
 When I claim, generally I'm looking for useful horses, either with conditions or maybe with something I see I can do different, such as maybe adding blinkers or something."
 Levine's numbers with horses he sends out for the first time - via claim or trainer change - are remarkable, and he's also profitable via blind bet in many other categories, such as turf to dirt and blinkers on.
 While Levine can be very aggressive with much of his stock, he also is a well-rounded horseman who is taking a patient approach with developing his younger stock.
 "I like to buy a two-turn horse that I feel will ultimately get a distance of ground when I look at young stock," he said.
 "I've been concentrating more on younger horses now and want to develop good ones, not so much horses that will just burn five and half or six furlongs.
 Like everyone else in this business, you look for that Kentucky Derby horse."
 Indeed, a niche for Levine is he does connect at 26 percent ($2.43 return on investment) with maidens in their second start.
 Levine's numbers with horses he sends out for the first time - via claim or trainer change - are remarkable, and he's also profitable via blind bet in many other categories, such as turf to dirt and blinkers on.
 Levine wins at upwards of 30 percent with new acquisitions and layoff horses.
-Levine's 2014 stats show his 92 runners captured 18 wins, 12 seconds and 16 thirds, while earning $700,000.
+Levine's 2014 stats thru July 3 show his 188 runners have captured 27 wins, 26 seconds and 29 thirds, while earning over $1.2 million.
 Go, Baby, Go!